-7.2.4.1 Midway Fish Hatchery
+7.2.6.1 Midway Fish Hatchery

-The Midway Fish Hatchery's Utah Pollutant Discharge Elimination System (UPDES) permit UT0025879 was renewed on March 25, 2010 and will expire in February 2015.
+The Midway Fish Hatchery's Utah Pollutant Discharge Elimination System (UPDES) permit UT0025879 was renewed on January 1, 2016 and will expire in December 31, 2020.
 It specifically limits the total suspended solids (TSS) maximum concentration to 25 mg/l, pH to a range of 6.5 to 9.0, and net increase of total phosphorus to 400 kg/yr.
 The permit requires the hatchery to monitor the influent springs and the effluent springs for the determination of net increase of total phosphorus.

-7.2.4.2 Kamas Fish Hatchery
+7.2.6.2 Kamas Fish Hatchery

-The Kamas Fish Hatchery, although smaller than the one at Midway, is planning to increase their fish production from 80,000 to 140,000 pounds per year.
-Reconstruction plans increased the capacity and efficiency of the hatchery.
-The new plans included concrete lining of the ponds and a string of settling ponds to reduce suspended solids in the effluent.
-They are currently authorized to discharge under the UPDES General Permit UTG 1300006 for concentrated aquatic animal production facilities (CAAPF).
-The permit became effective March 25, 2010 and will expire in February 2015.
+The Kamas Fish Hatchery is currently authorized to discharge under the UPDES General Permit UTG 1300006 for concentrated aquatic animal production facilities (CAAPF).
+The permit became effective March 1, 2015 and will expire in February 8, 2020.

-The UPDES permit does not require phosphorus monitoring, however, to offset the potential for increased phosphorus discharges, the DWR included settling ponds in the expansion plans to reduce the amount of phosphorus loads that otherwise would be discharged.
+The UPDES permit does not require phosphorus monitoring, however, to offset the potential for increased phosphorus discharges, the DWR included settling ponds to reduce the amount of phosphorus loads that otherwise would be discharged.
 The settling ponds at the Midway Fish Hatchery appear to have helped greatly to meet phosphorus limitations.

-7.2.4.3 United Park City Mines
+7.2.6.3 United Park City Mines